 - maintaining the development management process for making decisions on planning applications

-- managing the ePlanning Portal, which allows online submission of planning applications, appeals and other permissions required under planning law
+- managing the ePlanning Service , which enables online submission of planning applications, appeals and other permissions required under planning law

-- promoting quality and encouraging and recognising good practice in planning and design by supporting Architecture & Design Scotland, assessing authorities' performance and funding events, awards and competitions
+- promoting quality and encouraging and recognising good practice in planning design and service performance

 - producing planning guidance on the implementation of legislation or procedures